Contributing to the Audio Archives

 How you can help with the Audio Archive

 Cavers in Britain have often been reticent to put pen to paper and as a result much of caving history has not been recorded.
 How many wonderful tales that you have recounted or heard over a few pints, have never made it into the press?
-These could be tales of exploration here or on expeditions abroad; accidents or incidents; or just great yarns from well known cavers.
+These could be tales of exploration here or from expeditions abroad; accidents or incidents; or just great stories from well known cavers.
 Capturing that history and the true flavour of today's caving scene or times gone by, is what this archive is all about.

 How to do it